-Changes to theses or doctoral projects are not permitted after the materials have been submitted to the Bethel University Digital Library.
+Changes to theses are not permitted after the materials have been submitted to the Bethel University Digital Library.

-If you have any questions about uploading your thesis, contact the Digital Library Manager, Kent Gerber at kent-gerber@bethel.edu or call 651-638-6937.
+If you have any questions about uploading your thesis, contact Kari Jagusch at k-jagusch@bethel.edu or 651.638.6937.

 Writing the Thesis